heighmish/Quora-Insincere-Questions-Kaggle-Project/README.md

 2: ModelSearch.py
 File contains all the parameters and gridsearches used to generate the data for the report.
 Uses pipelines made up of the classes from HelperModule.py.
 File takes a very long time (~10 hours on my machine) to run as there are many expensive grid searches being run.
-Unfortunately, the script was run before the announcement to post cached results and I did not save the results at the time.
 To get the best model for each gridsearch I looked through the cv_results_["mean_test_score"] and found the best score for each model.

 3: BestModel.py
 File that has the best pipeline version of each model found by ModelSearch.py.
 File fits models to training data then generates prediction results on the independent test set